SIMBAChain/ContainerDemo/README.md

 # container-demo

 > A simple demo shows how to use SIMBA API to post and get info to/from a private blockchain(Circle of Life).
 It supports posting/geting info as three different roles.
 An Ethereum account is auto generated and Ethers are auto deposited if no wallet is detected on user's browser.
+It auto signs the transaction when a post being made.

 ## Build Setup